DiabloRun/diablorun-igt/README.md

 1. [Download latest release](https://github.com/DiabloRun/diablorun-igt/releases)
 2. Run diablorun-igt.exe

 Everything is setup!
 Launch the game, start the timer and see if it pauses correctly during loading screens.
+Note that you need to click "Start Server" through LiveSplit every time you open it.
+It doesn't start automatically.

 ## Development